Do you remember Pillsbury Pudding Pockets?

 Yellow cake with Fudge Center

 Devil's Food Cake with Vanilla Center

-My favorite were the Devil’s Food with Vanilla Center.
-They reminded me of the Hostess Cupcake, although they tasted different.
+Now, if I had to pick a favorite, it would undoubtedly be the Devil's Food with Vanilla Center.
+They reminded me of the iconic Hostess Cupcakes, although they had their own unique taste.

 In 1985, they released a series of print ads for the Pudding Pocket.
 Each of of them came with a coupon with no expiration date.
 So if they ever re-release the Pudding Pocket, here is an easy way to save twenty cents.